petebrew/dccd-webui/INSTALL.md

 		0 objects failed
 		0 unexpected files in directory
 		0 files ignored after error
+-->

 3.2 DCCD LDAP Directory
 -----------------------

-The DCCD LDAP Directory component, apart from an LDAP daemon, consists some DCCD-specific schema’s and a few basic entry’s.
+The DCCD LDAP Directory component, apart from an LDAP daemon, consists of some DCCD-specific schemas and a few basic entries.
 We will add those here, using the standard LDAP client tools.

 ### 3.2.1 Create a separate directory folder for DCCD